 In describing A.E.
-Houseman’s distinction as a translator, the great literary critic Edmund Wilson once beautifully described Houseman’s knack for restoring life to long neglected classics of the Western cannon.
+Houseman’s distinction as a translator, the great literary critic Edmund Wilson wrote of Houseman’s knack for restoring life to long neglected classics of the Western cannon.
 (I’m going to quote it at length, hold on…)

 In Wilson estimation, works of Greek and Roman classical poetry by the likes of Ovid or Virgil were given nothing less than new life via Houseman’s ‘minute and accurate mastery of language’ coupled with his ‘first hand knowledge of how poets express himself.’
 That’s fierce praise.
 And Houseman had his work cut out for him!
 Centuries of aesthetic indifference by lesser scholars or mere scribes had practically buried the identity, the vitality, the very pulse of the works.
 Wilson writes,